Environmental Studies (ENV)

 Examines interactions between human societies and the natural world in what is now the United States.
 Through readings and several field trips students will learn the essential elements of American Environmental History.

-Attributes: GE IVC Humanities-History, LE-K3 Humanities, Undergraduate/Graduate Offering, Field Trip(s) Required, Special Course Fee Required
+Attributes: HA Humanities Arts, LE-K3 Humanities, Undergraduate/Graduate Offering, Field Trip(s) Required, Special Course Fee Required

 Lab/Studio Hours: 0